smithy-lang/smithy/designs/mixins.md

 ### Mixins in selectors

-A new relationship is introduced to selectors called `mixin` that traverses from structure and union shapes to every mixin applied to them.
+A new relationship is introduced to selectors called `mixin` that traverses from shapes to every mixin applied to them.
 The members of each applied mixin are connected to the structure or union through a normal `member` relationship.